openmindculture/IngoSDev6CertPrep/README.md

 - `/var/www/html/vendor/shopware`

-TODO: mounting this as a secondary volume broke the installation.
-Workaround to see the shop source in the IDE: check it out into another, gitignored, directory:
+- TODO: mounting this as a secondary volume broke the installation.

+- Workaround to see the shop source in the IDE: check it out into another, gitignored, directory:

-`git clone https://github.com/shopware/shopware.git sw_platform_src`
+- `git clone https://github.com/shopware/shopware.git sw_platform_src`

 ## Learning: Possible Assignments and Requirements

-Create and customize a Shopware 6 demo plugin to recapitulate Shopware 6 developer tutorial before taking the certification exam.
+- Create and customize a Shopware 6 demo plugin to recapitulate Shopware 6 developer tutorial before taking the certification exam.
 Use a controller to create a new public API endpoint to display custom content in the storefront.
 Add some custom styles and consider that plugin reviewers might install your plugin in a subdomain using an non-default locale like Dutch or Turkish, e.g. https://shopware.example.com/pazar/tr_TR/ and use an arbitrary API version like `@Route("/api/v42/_action`...
+- create and extend a maximum boilerplate plugin to learn what goes where.
+- create a minimal theme plugin that only replicates the tutorial example.

 ## Shopware Deprecations